 The internal Acquisition Camera is used for the object acquisition as well as slow pupil and tilt guiding.
-By default each science exposure contains a continuous sequence of acquisition frames (DET1.NDIT = 0) with an integration time DIT=0.7 s.
-This means the user obtains H-band images of the science target with roughly 4" field-of-view during the entire integration time.
+By default each science exposure contains a continuous sequence of acquisition frames (DET1.NDIT = 0) with an integration time DIT = $0.7 \, \text{s}$.
+This means the user obtains H-band images of the science target with roughly 2" (on the UTs) / 4" (on the ATs) field-of-view during the entire integration time.
+In certain cases the acquisition frames may be scientifically interesting to the user.